kskaman/coding-challenges/01 - build a wc tool/IMPLEMENTATION_NOTES.md

 #### 2. **Unicode code points and UTF-8 Encoding**

-- `Uncode code point` : A Unicode code point is a unique number assigned to each character in the Unicode standard.
+- `Unicode code point` : A Unicode code point is a unique number assigned to each character in the Unicode standard.
 It represents a single character, which may be encoded in one or more bytes in UTF-8.

 - `UTF-8 Encoding`: Before UTF-8, different systems used various encoding schemes (like ASCII, ISO-8859, etc.), which caused compatibility issues when sharing text across platforms or languages.
 Unicode was introduced to unify all characters into a single standard.
   UTF-8 encodes characters using 8-bit units (bytes):